mpv-player/mpv/DOCS/man/options.rst

         Without ``--hr-seek``, skipping will snap to keyframes.

 ``--stop-playback-on-init-failure=<yes|no>``
-    Stop playback if either audio or video fails to initialize.
-Currently, the default behavior is ``no`` for the command line player, but ``yes`` for libmpv.
+    Stop playback if either audio or video fails to initialize (default: no).
     With ``no``, playback will continue in video-only or audio-only mode if one of them fails.
 This doesn't affect playback of audio-only or video-only files.

 Program Behavior
 ----------------